https://www.pinterest.com/ 300k Followers 100k Followers

 Is it safe to use household items for BDSM?

 Some household items are reasonably safe for certain activities: silk scarves for blindfolds, feathers for sensation play, ice for temperature.
-However, many items are unsafe: zip ties, thin cords, or anything for restrictive restraint.
+But many items are unsafe: zip ties, thin cords, or anything for restrictive restraint.
 The key is understanding which activities have safety stakes and where improvisation becomes dangerous.
 When in doubt, invest in purpose-built gear.

 How much should I spend on my first quality BDSM gear?